 The frost blanket is lightweight and provides shade as well as some frost protection.
+By using these blankets we can simplify the hardening off plants, and help young seedlings to establish themselves better.

-Jars or cloches are the simplest and most amazing ways to start plants in spring.
-Simply plant a seed, water, and cover with a glass jar.
-I find glass jars work best, plastic jugs can also be used.
-Choose the size according to the plant that you started.
-For squash, I like to use at least 2 quarts (or 2 liters), for most other seeds 1 quart is enough.
-The jar will create a microclimate, keep moisture in and also protect the seed and seedling from predators.
+Choose the size of the jar according to the plant that you started.
+For squash, I like to use at least 2 quarts (or 2 liters), as for most other plants 1 quart is enough.
+Plant a seed, water it, and cover it with a glass jar.
+The jar will create a microclimate, keep moisture in, and also protect the seed and seedling from predators.

 Build a row tunnel

-Or you can also buy Fleece Tunnel Garden Cloches, easy to install, and use.
+Or you can also buy Fleece Tunnel Garden Cloches, easy to install and use.

 Build a greenhouse